Ingeodev/app_ciudadana_backend/README.md

 | _lat_         | Double          | Yes          | Latitude of the Security Attention Point.     |
 | _lon_         | Double          | Yes          | Longitude of the Security Attention Point.    |

+Note that the position (_lat_ and _lon_) must be inside the city of Cali, Valle del Cauca, Colombia.

 It returns **201 _created_** and the created Security Attention Point on success.

 **Example**